zulip/zulip/docs/subsystems/front-end-build-process.md

   page or other standalone pages, put it in the `app` bundle by importing it in `static/js/bundles/app.js`.
-* If it needs to be available both in the app and all logged-out/portico pages, add it to the `common` entry.
-Note that you also need to import it to `static/js/bundles/commons.js` which in itself is imported to the `app` bundle (this duplication dates back to the transition from our legacy django-pipeline system and should be fixed).
+* If it needs to be available both in the app and all logged-out/portico pages, import it to `static/js/bundles/commons.js` which itself is imported to the `app` and `common` bundles.
 * If it's just used on a single standalone page (e.g. `/stats`), create a new entry point in `tools/webpack.assets.json`.
 Use the `render_bundle` function in the relevant Jinja2 template to inject